AgnieszkaDb/Recognition-of-hand-gestures-from-the-electromyographic-signal/README.md

-# RECOGNITION OF HAND GESTURES FROM THE ELECTROMYOGRAPHIC SIGNAL
+# Recognition of hand gestures from the electromyographic signal: A review.

-This repository contains the code and resources used in the master's thesis titled **"RECOGNITION OF HAND GESTURES FROM THE ELECTROMYOGRAPHIC SIGNAL"**.
+This repository contains the code and resources used in the master's thesis titled **"Recognition of hand gestures from the electromyographic signal"**.

 ## Overview